NREL/GEOPHIRES-X/README.rst

 =============

-See the `GEOPHIRES v2 user manual <https://github.com/NREL/GEOPHIRES-v2/blob/master/GEOPHIRES%20v2.0%20User%20Manual.pdf>`_ (A GEOPHIRES-X-specific manual is pending as of 2023-10-10)
+See the `GEOPHIRES v2 user manual <https://github.com/NREL/GEOPHIRES-v2/blob/master/GEOPHIRES%20v2.0%20User%20Manual.pdf>`_ (A GEOPHIRES-X-specific manual is pending as of 2023-10-10).

 See `test_geophires_x.py <https://github.com/NREL/python-geophires-x/blob/main/tests/test_geophires_x.py>`_ for example usage of the client.

+`How to extend GEOPHIRES-X <How-to-extend-GEOPHIRES-X.md>`_

 Development
 ===========